h5py/h5py/docs/special.rst

                restored on read.

-   A user-supplied tag must be non-empty, at most 255 bytes, and must not contain a NUL byte.
+   A user-supplied tag must be non-empty, at most 255 bytes, and must not contain a NULL byte.
 The prefix ``b"NUMPY:"`` is reserved for h5py's automatic dtype round-trip, and ``b"PYTHON:OBJECT"`` is reserved for h5py internals; both raise :class:`ValueError`.